Note 1:

 2. Please ensure that the preceding rules are complied with to avoid unnecessary embarrassment.

-3. If competitors cannot attend on the day of competition, please contact one of our Public Relations Officers: Maria Nolan or Eleanor Russell at the Festival Office, Floor 3, Bridgewater Shopping Centre, Arklow (085) 8556686
+3. If any competitor cannot attend on the day of competition, please contact us at the Festival Office, Floor 3, Bridgewater Shopping Centre, Arklow - (085) 8556686

 FAQs